moonrepo/starbase/README.md

-# starship
+# starbase

-Starship is a framework for building performant command line applications and developer tools.
-A starship is built with the following modules:
+Starbase is a framework for building performant command line applications and developer tools.
+A starbase is built with the following modules:

 - **Reactor core** - Async-first powered by the `tokio` runtime.
-- **Warp drive** - Thread-safe concurrent systems for easy processing.
+- **Fusion cells** - Thread-safe concurrent systems for easy processing.
 - **Communication array** - Event-driven architecture to decouple and isolate crates.
 - **Shield generator** - Native diagnostics and reports with `miette`.
 - **Navigation sensors** - Span based instrumentation and logging with `tracing`.